biprodip/TLIAM/README.md

 # TLIAM
-This repository contains some of the key results of our IoT attack detection model TLIAM.
+This repository contains some of the key results(predictive performance and summary of calibrated uncertainty) of our IoT attack detection model TLIAM.
 Updated complete code will be published once the paper is accepted.

 Dependencies: